neo4j/graphql/packages/graphql/tests/tck/tck-test-files/cypher-where.md

 ## Cypher WHERE

-Tests for queries using options.query
+Tests for queries using options.where

 Schema: